Buenos Aires, Argentina

 Porto Alegre, Brazil

-Professor at the Department of Genetics, Federal University of Rio Grande do Sul, and member of the Medical Genetics Service of Hospital de Clinicas de Porto Alegre, Brazil.
-Is also Coordinator of the Brazilian Institute of Population Medical Genetics (INAGEMP), Director of the WHO Collaborating Centre for the Development of Medical Genetics Services in Latin America, Chairman of the Latin American School of Human and Medical Genetics, and Editor-in-Chief of the Journal of Inborn Errors of Metabolism and Screening.
+Professor of Genetics and Molecular Biology at Federal University of Rio Grande do Sul, and member of the Medical Genetics Service of Hospital de Clinicas de Porto Alegre, Brazil.
+Is President of the Administrative Council of Casa dos Raros, and Head of Rare Diseases at DASA Genomics.
+Is also Coordinator of the Brazilian Institute of Population Medical Genetics (INAGEMP), Chairman of the Latin American School of Human and Medical Genetics, and Editor-in-Chief of the Journal of Inborn Errors of Metabolism and Screening.
 Is past-President of the Latin American Network of Human Genetics (RELAGH), Brazilian Society of Medical Genetics (SBGM) and Latin American Society of Inborn Errors of Metabolism and Newborn Screening (SLEIMPN).

 (Greenwood, SC, USA)